eduzera/ddd-patterns-with-clean-architecture/Readme.md

 ### Jest
 <img src="https://img.shields.io/badge/Jest-C21325?style=for-the-badge&logo=jest&logoColor=white"/>

 Testing is a critical aspect of any application, helping to ensure the correctness of our codebase and improving its maintainability.
-For this reason, we've integrated Jest as our testing framework of choice in the **"DDD Patterns"** project.
+For this reason, we've integrated Jest as our testing framework of choice in the **"DDD Patterns with Clean Architecture"** project.

 Jest is a delightful JavaScript Testing Framework with a focus on simplicity.
 It provides a comprehensive set of features, such as a simple API for structuring your tests, snapshots for capturing and comparing UI changes, an easy setup and teardown mechanism for tests, and seamless parallelization of test runs.